united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/factorycube-server/index.md

 ## Using it

 You can now access Grafana and nodered via HTTP / HTTPS (depending on your setup).
 Default user for Grafana is admin.
-You can find the password in the secret TODO.
+You can find the password in the secret RELEASE-NAME-grafana.
+Grafana is available via port 8080, nodered via 1880.

 If you are fine with a non-production development setup we recommend that you skip the following part and go directly to [part 3](../connecting-machines-creating-dashboards)

 ## Notes for production environments